returntocorp/stadt/README.md

 # `stadt`: a friendly representation of TypeScript types

-This package is both:
+This repository contains both

-- a definition of a series of interfaces that represent TypeScript types in a format that's amenable for static analysis (the ADT format)
+- `stadt`, a definition of a series of interfaces that represent TypeScript types in a format that's amenable for static analysis (the ADT format)
-- a library for converting a TypeScript type to ADT format.
+- `stadt-converter`, a library for converting a TypeScript type to ADT format.

-This package includes TypeScript as an optional peer dependency: if you don't install it, you can still get the type definitions, but you won't get any conversion logic.
+This is split into two libraries because `stadt-converter` has a runtime dependency on TypeScript, but `stadt` itself doesn't.

 ## Why does this exist?